1,000+ Opportunities

 uk Grant additional conditions (GACs) Projects will also be expected to commit to adhere to open-source, open-data and open-innovation guidelines.
 Awards will be confirmed upon acceptance of the non-negotiable Terms and Conditions, including the fixed end date of 31 March 2026, which will be set out in the Award Letter.

-Based on current listing details, eligibility includes: Universities, NHS Trusts, civil society organisations, and industry partners.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities, NHS Trusts, civil society organisations, and industry partners.
+Confirm the full requirements in the official notice before applying.